PamelaZhan/load_eligibility_model/README.md

 [Visit the app here](https://real-estate-price-predictor-app.streamlit.app/)

-This application predicts the fair transaction price of a property before it's sold within a small county in New York state based on a dataset for transaction prices for previously sold properties on the market.
-The model aims to predict transaction prices with an average error of under $70,000.
+This application predicts whether someone is eligible for a loan based on inputs derived from the German Credit Risk dataset.
+The model aims to help users assess loan eligibility by leveraging machine learning predictions.

 ## Features
 - User-friendly interface powered by Streamlit.
-- Input form to enter details such as property_tax, insurance, beds, baths, Bunglow/Condo, and other relevant factors.
+- Input form to enter details such as credit history, loan amount, income, and other relevant factors.
 - Real-time prediction of property price based on the trained model.
 Mean Absolute Error (MAE) < $70,000
 - Accessible via Streamlit Community Cloud.

 ## Dataset
-The application is trained on the **Real Estate dataset**, a dataset of transaction prices for previously sold properties on the market.
+The application is trained on the **German Credit Risk dataset**, a dataset for evaluating creditworthiness.
 It includes features like:
-- Year_sold
-- Property_tax
-- Insurance
-- Beds
-- Baths
+- Age
-- Sqft
+- Job
-- Year_built
+- Housing status
-- Lot_size
+- Credit amount
-- Basement
+- Duration of credit
-- Property_type
+- Purpose of loan
-- And other factors influencing price.
+- And other factors influencing credit risk.

 ## Technologies Used